VincentLoy/flat-hero-ui-kit/README.md

 Flat Hero gives you some CSS &amp; HTML components to build websites.
 It's easy to hack and (probably) CSS framework-friendly.

 NOTE : current version is still in developement.
+This version is not responsive yet.

 ## dependencies & credits